By Sean J Mahoney. Poetry about those left out in the not-so-United States of America.

 By Jenna Spagnolo.
 A poem about family legacies of patriarchy, sacrifice, and the daughters who grew stronger.

-A graceful report on one of the bravest people to ever live, Harriet Tubman, and a new center dedicated to her life.
+By Moira Roth.
+A graceful report on Harriet Tubman and a new center dedicated to her life.

-A poet shares his family’s story after headstones were vandalized at a Jewish cemetery.
+By David P. Gollub.
+A poet shares his family’s story about vandalized headstones at a Jewish cemetery.

 A stunning series of poems on lies and other alternative facts.

-Poet Jan Steckel offers protection for those in danger of deportation.
+By Jan Steckel.
+An offer of protection for those in danger of deportation.

 … Shaking our voices to heated sentences that stretch in their continuous testament.